KathyReid/osdc-2015-presentation/transcript.md

 ## Growth mindset

 A closely related concept that's particularly helpful for career development is that of having a 'growth mindset'.
 A lot of the work in this space was undertaken by a researcher called Carol Dweck, and her research examined the difference between having a fixed mindset and a growth mindset.

 SLIDE: Growth mindset vs fixed mindset

 REFERENCE: Dweck - Can Personality be changed?

+We've probably all worked with someone who regularly says something along the lines of "I'm just not good at (something) - there's no way I'm ever going to be good at it".
+Because they hold this mindset - they don't even bother trying to learn more about whatever the thing is, rather than at least attempting to learn a little about it.